wp-plugins/step-by-step/readme.txt

 * Corrected non displaying steps when preview button is clicked
 * Corrected offset error messages at top of pages where shortcode had been pasted.
 * Added a link on the plugins page to access Add New Guides page quickly
+* Added the ability to preview a guide before publishing.

 = 0.1.0 =